The Data Protection Act 2018 is the UK's Implementation of GDPR

+The UK may have left the EU, but GDPR is woven into UK law and even though GDPR came out of Brussels, it must still be adhered to in the UK.
 Electric Marketing is registered with the Information Commissioner's Office and operates within the terms of the General Data Protection Regulation (GDPR).
 If you buy data from Electric Marketing and use it within the constraints of our Terms and Conditions, the data complies with GDPR.

 Much of our data is gathered from public sources such as company reports, press releases, trade magazines, business news websites, company websites and social media.
 We focus on large companies and the key decision makers within those companies.

 We supplement information from public sources with telephone research, checking all data every six months with the relevant company.

 The key requirements of the General Data Protection Regulation are that data is used responsibly, is up-to-date (although no time frame as to what up-to-date is specified) and that the data subject (person listed) has been informed that they are on the mailing list and that the data subject has not asked to be removed from that list.